-- Students with undergraduate and/or graduate cumulative GPA less than 3.0 may be accepted into the Clinical Outcomes post-bachelor's certificate program.
-If students demonstrate successful completion of 10 credit hours of non-clinical graduate course work from the certificate program with a cumulative GPA of 3.0, they may apply/reapply to the master's program. - Students who are non-degree seeking may enroll in non-clinical graduate courses for the purpose of self-enrichment and professional development.
+- Students with a cumulative GPA less than 3.0 may be accepted into the Clinical Outcomes post-bachelor's certificate program.
+If students demonstrate successful completion of 10 credit hours of non-clinical graduate course work from the certificate program with a cumulative GPA of 3.0, they may apply/reapply to the graduate program. - Students who are non-degree seeking may enroll in non-clinical graduate courses for the purpose of self-enrichment and professional development.
 No more than 12 credits from non-degree seeking students may be applied toward degree requirements.
 Non-degree seeking status is not eligible for student federal loans.